ofrik/stackoverflow-good-questions-analysis/README.md

 - [ ] label the posts for potential trendy & not trendy.
 - [ ] clean posts content and create BOW from it.
 - [ ] train labeled topic modeling using the posts BOW and their labels.
-- [ ] define a metric for assessing the focus of a user in a topic.
 - [ ] define a metric for assessing the weight of a user on the community.
 - [ ] define a metric to rate the user trend leading.
 - [ ] combine the trendy/not trendy output of the topic modeling with the user data and train model to determine if the post topic going to be trendy.